-The CCHBD’s clinical studies let patients play a more active role in their own health care, access new treatments before they are widely available and help others by contributing to medical research.
+The CCHBD's clinical studies let patients play a more active role in their own healthcare, access new treatments before they are widely available and help others by contributing to medical research.

-Learn more about CCHBD Current Clinical Studies and how to participate in research.
+Learn more about current CCHBD clinical studies and how to participate in research.

 Read more about clinical studies in children and ask your doctor or nurse about studies at Seattle Children's that might be right for you or your child.

 At the Center for Child Health, Behavior and Development, studies are underway in the following areas:

 Asthma is the most common chronic disease of childhood, yet fewer than 50% of children with this disease are getting the treatments that will improve their lives.
 We are testing whether an interactive website can improve outcomes and quality of life for children.
 Learn more.

 We are working on ways to improve the overall health of patients with cerebral palsy.
 Our research seeks to quantify aspects of the disease that lower patients' quality of life, such as pain, fatigue and diminished physical health.
 Learn more.